 The equipment inside, high in the Tinderry mountains NSW, waiting for darkness....pristine air and skies, with visibility out to 83km!

 A spectacular mountain range (Photo by: Stephen H. Roxburgh)

 High up in the mountains, right in a dark sky sweet spot.

 Looking South East, from the Brindabella Mountains, towards the magnificent peaks of the Tinderry Range and Eagleview.

-Looking up towards Mt Eagle and Eagleview, from the western side of the Monaro HWY below
+Looking up towards Mt Eagle and Eagleview, from the Tinderry RD below

 Eagleview from the south - big, open and remote dark skies, at 1450m!
-A & B mark the potential locations of the future Eagleview Observatory, see aerial photos below.
+A marks the locations of the Eagleview Observatory, see aerial photos below.

-The nearest major road, is located 12km to the west and over 750m below, so peace and quiet is a hallmark, interrupted only by native bird life and the wind in the trees.
+The nearest major road, is located 12km to the west and over 750m below, so peace and quiet is a hallmark, interrupted only by bird life and wind in the trees.

 While it is not a totally accurate comparison, in terms of the relative city light dome brightness, 55km from Canberra is roughly

 equivalent to being 200km from Sydney or Melbourne, or nearly 100km from Adelaide.